 SRCE holds dozens of various courses, workshops and similar educational programs related to information and communication technologies.
 Some are intended for beginners, other for experienced IT professionals.

-The E-learning Center has a central role in the systematic implementation of e-learning in Croatian higher education and provides support and training to teachers, students and institutions in use of e-learning technologies.
+The E-learning Centre has a central role in the systematic implementation of e-learning in Croatian higher education and provides support and training to teachers, students and institutions in use of e-learning technologies.
 Merlin, a virtual learning environment established at SRCE, is recognized on the national level as a stable and highly useful platform and utilized by numerous teachers and students in Croatia.

 International cooperation, programs and projects